EivindArvesen/react-workshop/exercise-3/README.md

 :pencil2: Checking and unchecking the boxes in the browser should now work as expected :ok_hand:

-According to our _todo app specifications_, the `TodoItem` component should also include an delete button.
+According to our _todo app specifications_, the `TodoItem` component should also include a delete button.
 Let's just render the button to the screen now and worry about handling deleting an item later.

 :pencil2: Add the delete button: